resourge/react-router/README.md

 ## Parameters

 - `url` (string): The URL string to be resolved and normalized.
-- `baseURL` (string) (optional): The base URL string used for resolving relative URLs.
+- `baseURL` (string)(optional): The base URL string used for resolving relative URLs.
 If provided, relative URLs are resolved relative to this base URL.

 # viteReactRouter

-`viteReactRouter` is a Vite plugin designed to simplify routing in React applications built with Vite.
+`viteReactRouter` is a Vite plugin designed to simplify routing in react applications built with Vite.
 It automates the process of generating HTML files and sitemap for routes, making it easier to add SSO in your projects.

 ## Features